amitds1997/remote-nvim.nvim/README.md

 ## Caveats

+* Launched remote server is associated with the launching instance.
+Closing that instance would close the remote server as well.
 * We change the XDG_CONFIG_HOME env variable (only for the launched Neovim server) so any XDG_CONFIG_HOME based stuff you do from inside Neovim would have to be adjusted accordingly.